pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

  `bootstrap.servers=localhost:9092`
  save, exit

- In the same file also the partitions for the kafka popics can be defined, same as other related to performance, buffers, packet size, etc. Those parameters are influencers to the reesources consumed by the agent itself.
+ In the same file also the partitions for the kafka topics can be defined, same as other related to performance, buffers, packet size, etc. Those parameters are influencers to the reesources consumed by the agent itself.
 E.g. the high buffer size value may lead to the out-of-memory error in case of server RAM size is insufficient for that.

  From best practices perspective it's better to have no more that 20 subscriptions per IIDR agent.

- In the file Consumer the similar properties have to be setup but for the part where solution is reading the bookmark from the topic where bookmark is stored.
+ In the file Consumer the similar properties have to be setup, but for the part where solution is reading the bookmark from the topic where bookmark is stored.

  So same line as in previous file has also be added to `kafkaconsumer.properties` file.
 In my case original file is completely empty.

 result string:
  `bootstrap.servers=localhost:9092`

+ save

- save, exit
+ exit

 # Starting up subscription in Management Console

+## Small trick
 Go back to Management console

-Configuration tab, right-click `SUBSCRIPTION1` and select `Kafka Properties`.
+Configuration tab -> right-click `SUBSCRIPTION1` -> select `Kafka Properties`.

-In the Zookeeper Server radio button active, in the Host Name field fill in some irrelevant data, e.g. `aaa` and same irrelevant port number `1234`
+In the Zookeeper Server radio button = active, in the Host Name field fill in some irrelevant data, e.g. `aaa` and some irrelevant port number `1234`.
+Those just formally should not be emply in order not to invoke REST method instead.

 All other fields can be left empty.

+## Starting subscription
 At this point of time the subscription can already be started

-in MC go to Monitoring tab, in the bottom section press `Collect Statistics` and on top right click the subscription `SUBSCRIPTION1` and do `Start mirroring` - `continious mirroring` with mandatory refresh offered by IIDR.
+In MC go to `Monitoring tab`, in the bottom section press `Collect Statistics` and on top right click the subscription `SUBSCRIPTION1` and do `Start mirroring` - `continious mirroring` with mandatory refresh offered by IIDR.

-In case of errors in the same bottow window part next to Collect Statistics there is an `Event` icon.
-By pressing that and selecting to `retrieve events` the latest log content can be viewed.
+In case of errors in the same bottom window part next to Collect Statistics there is an `Event` icon.
+By pressing that and selecting `Retrieve events`, the latest log content can be viewed.

-The subscription should be in status Refreshing firstly and then be switched to Continious Mirroring.
+The subscription in upper windows part should be in status `Refreshing` firstly and then be switched to `Continious Mirroring`.

 If that's the case - IIDR is operating correctly

 # Test IIDR replication
-in Ubuntu
+in Ubuntu:

 ```
 su - db2inst1